 This is the second article originally published at On the Ege Magazine back in the day.
 I’ve rescued it from the bin to re-post for posterity.
 Why?
 Because I can.

 We were summoned by a Turkish neighbour for moonlit drinks.
-Her name is Sofiya, a slightly batty older lady who speaks fluent English with a cut glass accent.
-Sofiya had been threatening us with an invitation for weeks by rapping on our window, poking her hand through the grill and startling our visitors.
-Our immediate neighbours, Vadim and Beril were also invited so we all scurried down the lane together.
-We approached an ornate set of heavy double doors and rang the bell.
-Sofiya flung open the doors to reveal a gorgeous candle-lit courtyard bursting with a copse of mature fruit trees – avocado, pomegranate and lemon – laid out before a pretty, white washed old Bodrum house.
-Liam was immediately drawn to a niche in the stone wall partially hidden by the thicket illuminated by tea lights.
+Her name is Sophia, a slightly batty older lady who speaks fluent English with a cut glass accent.
+Sophia has been threatening us with an invitation for weeks by rapping on our window, poking her hand through the grille and startling our visitors.
+Our immediate neighbours, Vadim and Beril, were also invited so we all scurried along Sentry Lane together.
+We approached an ornate set of heavy double-doors and rang the bell.
+Sophia flung open the doors to reveal a gorgeous candlelit courtyard bursting with a copse of mature fruit trees – avocado, pomegranate and lemon – laid out before a pretty, whitewashed old Bodrum house.
+Liam was immediately drawn to a candlelit niche in the stone wall, partially hidden by the thicket.
 The recess contained a small statuette of Our Lady, a replica of the original from Meryemana (the house of the Virgin Mary, near Ephesus).
-Liam resisted the knee jerk urge to genuflect.
+Liam resisted the knee-jerk urge to genuflect.